Table of contents:

 # Where can I find or edit the source of the articles provided?

-The git repository for the project is avaliable at https://git.computernewb.com/yellows111/msnp-wiki.
+The git repository for the project is available at https://git.computernewb.com/yellows111/msnp-wiki.

-You can submit changes to me via any avaliable contact method as a e-mail merge request,
+You can submit changes to me via any available contact method as a e-mail merge request,

 .